Gap Trading Strategies: How To Trade Forex Gaps

 Forex gaps, when they occur, can offer you trading opportunities.
-This article shows you the most common forex gap trading strategies.
+This article focuses on the most common forex gap trading strategies.

-There are many forex gap trading strategies, with some more common than others.
-These are some of the most useful ones:
+There are many forex gap trading strategies, some being more common than others.
+Let's take a look at some of the most useful ones.

 Gap Trading Strategy 1: Trading the fill

-Trading the fill is the most common forex gap trading strategy, and it rides on the tendency of the price to fill after a gap.
+Trading the fill is the most common forex gap trading strategy, and it's based on the tendency of the price to fill after a gap.

 Place your stop loss some pips above or below a gap up or a gap down, respectively, and place your take profit at the level where the gap gets filled.
-But with really small gaps that are less than 10 pips, ignore this strategy.
+However, it's better to ignore this strategy when there are really small gaps that are less than 10 pips.
 The reason is that the profit could be negligible when you factor in the spreads of your broker and the volatility of the currency pair.

-And talking about volatility, a gap should fill within the next 24 hours on most volatile currency pairs.
-After which you should take your profit.
-However, sometimes the reversals from the gaps keep going on for a while, making the gaps exhaustion gaps.
+Speaking of volatility, a gap should fill within the next 24 hours on most volatile currency pairs.
+This is the time to take your profit.
+However, sometimes the reversals from the gaps keep going on for a while, turning gaps into exhaustion gaps.